 What is Supplemental Insurance and What Does It Cover?

-Medicare supplement insurance plans, also known as “Medigap plans”, are a type if insurance coverage that is supplemental to what Medicare covers.
+Medicare supplement insurance plans, is a type of insurance coverage that is supplemental to what Medicare covers.
 This type of coverage can pay for some – or in some cases, all – of the copayments and/or deductibles so that the enrollee does not need to pay such expenses out-of-pocket.

 Medigap insurance is specifically designed to supplement Medicare's benefits, and it is regulated by both federal and state law.
 A Medigap policy must be clearly identified as being Medicare Supplement insurance, and it must provide benefits that help to fill in the gaps in Medicare's coverage.